 - 1. The 'Publication' 'Submission' draft Adopted Policies Map defines the Green Belt in Wyre.
 Within the Green Belt, planning permission will not be granted for inappropriate development as defined in national policy, except in very special circumstances. - 2.
-Any development permitted in the Green Belt where it-should meet meet state requirements of the Core Development Management Policies and <a href="mailto:seek-to-minimise-the-impact-on-it-is-demonstrated-that-it-will-preserve-the-openness-of-the-Green Belt and will-not-give-rise to-a\any\conflict with the purposes of including land within it. - 3.
+Any development permitted in the Green Belt will only be granted planning permission where it should meets the requirements of the Core Development Management Policies and seek to minimise the impact on it is demonstrated that it will preserve the openness of the Green Belt and will not give rise to a \any conflict with the purposes of including land within it. - 3.
 The construction of new buildings is inappropriate development except for categories of development defined in national policy.
 Where limited affordable housing is defined as appropriate development it will need to comply with Policy HP4: - a) buildings for agriculture and forestry;

 - b) provision of appropriate facilities for outdoor sport, outdoor recreation and for cemeteries, as long as it preserves the openness of the Green Belt and does not conflict with the purposes of including land within it; - c)a) the extension or alteration of a building provided that it does not result in disproportionate additions over and above the size of the original building; - d) the replacement of a building, provided the new building is in the same use and not materially larger than the one it replaces; - e) limited infilling in villages, and I\imited affordable housing for local community needs under policies set out in the Local Plan; or - f) limited infilling or the partial or complete redevelopment of previously developed sites (brownfield land), whether redundant or in continuing use (excluding temporary buildings), which would not have a greater impact on the openness of the Green Belt and the purpose of including land within it than the existing development. - 4.
 Certain other forms of development are also not inappropriate in Green Belt provided they preserve the openness of the Green Belt and do not conflict with the purposes of including land in Green Belt.
+These are:

+a) mineral extraction;

-These are: - a) mineral extraction: - b) engineering operations; - c) local transport infrastructure which can demonstrate a requirement for a Green Belt location: - d) the re-use of buildings provided that the buildings are of permanent and substantial construction; and - e) development brought forward under a Community Right to Build Order. - 4.
-Unless material considerations indicate otherwise planning permission will be granted for The need for development that is demonstrated as being necessary for the continued-operational of an development that is demonstrated as being necessary for the continued operation of an educational establishment will be a significant consideration in determining whether very special circumstances exist within the Green Belt. - 5.
-The Council will permit need for service infrastructure development where it is demonstrated that a Green Belt location is necessary will be a significant consideration in determining whether very special circumstances exist within the Green Belt.
+- b) engineering operations; - c) local transport infrastructure which can demonstrate a requirement for a Green Belt location; - d) the re-use of buildings provided that the buildings are of permanent and substantial construction; and - e) development brought forward under a Community Right to Build Order. - 4.
+Unless material considerations indicate otherwise planning permission will be granted for The need for development that is demonstrated as being necessary for the continued operational of an development that is demonstrated as being necessary for the continued operation of an educational establishment will be a significant consideration in determining whether very special circumstances exist within the Green Belt. - 5.
+The Council will permit need for service infrastructure development where it is demonstrated that a Green Belt location is necessary will be a significant consideration in determining whether very special circumstances exist within the Green Belt.-